 An avocado festival – in Hawaii?
-Yes, and I just had to give it a try.
+I just had to give it a try.

-While waiting for my plane to land on the Big Island, I’d almost finished reading the airline magazine when the headline “5th Annual Avocado Festival” caught my eye.
+While my plane landed on the Big Island, I’d almost finished reading the airline magazine when the headline “5th Annual Avocado Festival” caught my eye.
 I nudged my husband and told him that Hawaii had avocados and even an avocado festival.
 He looked as surprised as I was, since we consider ourselves avocado experts from the avocado capital, San Diego County.

 As I entered the event, I saw a booth manned by culinary students making a variety of sushi using avocado.
-The line was long to purchase the sushi, which looked like our familiar California rolls, and I decided to explore the next booth with a variety of avocados to sample.
+The sushi looked like our familiar California rolls, and I decided to explore the next booth with a variety of avocados to sample.
 Big as a softball and creamy like an avocado should be, the Sharwil buttery, nutty avocado met my test.

 Avocados are grown mostly in the Kona area and in Kula, Maui, where the soil nurtures avocados to weigh one to three pounds each.
 Other types of avocados I tried were not as tasty, but the one the islanders know is the huge flavorful one, which is delicious.